 About The Fellowship

-Each year, the Woodberry Poetry Room Creative Fellowship invites poets, writers, multimedia artists, and scholars of contemporary poetry to propose creative projects that would benefit from the resources available in the room and to generate new work that further actualizes the Poetry Room's collections.
+Each year, the WPR Creative Fellowship invites poets, writers, artists, composers, and scholars of contemporary poetry to propose creative projects that would benefit from the resources available in the room and to generate new work that further actualizes the Poetry Room's collections.

-The Creative Fellow receives a stipend of $4,000 and a Harvard Library special borrower’s card, as well as in-depth research support from the curatorial staff.
-During certain years, additional WPR Creative Grants have been made available, with a stipend of $1,500.
+The Creative Fellow receives a stipend of $4,500 and a Harvard Library special borrower’s card, as well as in-depth research support from the WPR curatorial staff.
+During certain years, additional WPR Creative Grants have been made available at the discretion of the fellowship committee.

-Woodberry Poetry Room Creative Fellowships and Grants are generously funded by the Dr. Michael & Teresa Anagnostopoulos Fund.
+Woodberry Poetry Room Creative Fellowships are generously funded by the Dr. Michael & Teresa Anagnostopoulos Fund.